-Includes 5 evening lectures and small group meetings, and 5 field days (see Curriculum and FAQs for full details).
+Includes 5 evening in-person small group meetings, 5 streaming video lectures, and 5 field days (see Curriculum and FAQs for full details).

 Your choice of one of these field day groups:

-Enrollment fee: Early Bird registration is $150 until April 2 for current CMC Members; $170 on and after April 2 (class will probably be full before then).
+Enrollment fee: Early Bird registration is $150 before August 30 for current CMC Members; $170 on and after that date (class will probably be full well before then).

-Hiking in Colorado’s mountains is fabulous recreation!
 Wilderness Trekking School (WTS) is for all – whether you want to bag a few 14ers – OR – just want to enjoy the scenery.
 WTS is a great introduction to the Colorado Mountain Club and a place to meet new friends.
 WTS is Colorado Mountain Club’s largest school, a comprehensive course on mountain hiking.
 Students are all ages, from 18 to 70+.
 If you’re new to hiking, WTS gives you the opportunity to learn how to travel safely – and with confidence – in the backcountry.
 If you’re an experienced hiker, WTS gives you a chance to review, to enhance your skills, and possibly to fill in some gaps.
-WTS also fulfills one of the requirements for a Denver Group C hiker classification and for taking Backpacking School.
+WTS is a requirement for a Denver Group C hiker classification and is a prerequisite for Backpacking School.

 Topics covered include gear, map & compass, weather, nutrition and hydration, backcountry emergency, travel techniques and avalanche awareness, Leave No Trace, and more.

-The course consists of five Tuesday night lectures, five field days, and some homework (yes, really!).
-Students are divided into groups of 10-13 people, based on preferred field day, with consideration for hiking level and age.
+The course consists of five Tuesday night in-person group meetings, five field days, five streaming videos, and weekly homework (yes, really!).
+Students view the videos and read the WTS Manual and related materials on their own, coming to the meetings prepared with their questions and contributions.
+Field days are outdoor education, typically travelling on trail for five or more miles.
+Students are divided into groups of 8-11, based on preferred field day, with some consideration for hiking level and age.
 Instructor teams consist of a senior instructor and two assistant instructors.
 Students have the opportunity to learn techniques of safe backcountry travel and to practice in a supportive environment.
 Students plan and complete a hike with their field group.
 WTS is a great place to learn and practice new skills, make new friends, and become a safe backcountry traveler.

 “I thought I knew a lot about hiking.
 Was I wrong!
 WTS taught me so much more than I imagined.” –WTS Student

-Online sign-up (Note – You will be asked to log into CMC.org at the bottom of the linked page.)
+Online sign-up – Be sure to read all of the above info before signing up (Note – You will be asked to log into CMC.org at the bottom of the linked page.)